ibrahimy353/Static-Site-Generator-/posts/SSG.md

   )
 }
 ```
-Inside the **/app/layout.tsx** paste this code bellow.
+Inside the **/app/layout.tsx** paste the code bellow.
 Inside this code we get to add permernant components/building blocks of the blog
 that will appear on each page thats the navbar, header, and footer and styled them with tailwind.CSS.

 ```dotnetcli